fluent/fluent-bit-docs/pipeline/filters/log_to_metrics.md

 Please note, that the `+Inf` bucket will always be included implicitly.
 The buckets in a histogram are cumulative, so a value added to one bucket will add to all larger buckets, too.

-You can also see, that all the kubernetes labels have been attached to the metric, idential to the behavior of `label_field` described in [the previous chapter](#metric-label_values).
-That results in two sets for the histogram.
+This filter also attaches Kubernetes labels to each metric, identical to the behavior of `label_field`.
+This results in two sets for the histogram.